politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP2.md

 is that the Three Mile Island accident led to few or no deaths.
 The [causes of the accident](https://www.nrc.gov/reading-rm/doc-collections/fact-sheets/3mile-isle.html) have been thoroughly investigated and reactor design and operating procedures have been improved as a result.
-It did not result in any deaths and at most one person experienced an early death due to cancer.
 Chernobyl, far and away the worst of these incidents, [was the fault of](http://www-pub.iaea.org/MTCD/publications/PDF/Pub913e_web.pdf) a uniquely bad reactor design and a poorly executed experiment.
 RBMK reactors, such as the one at Chernobyl, are known to be unstable, had